codetalkio/codethoughts.io/content/posts/2024-06-24-setting-up-uniffi-for-ios-simulators-and-watchos.md

 # We need to combine the architectures for the iOS Simulator libraries after we've
 # constructed the XCFramework, otherwise it will complain about them being the same,
 # while also failing because of missing x86_64 if we omit it.
-mkdir -p target/iOS-sim/release
+$ mkdir -p target/iOS-sim/release
-lipo -create target/aarch64-apple-ios-sim/release/libmobile.a \\
+$ lipo -create target/aarch64-apple-ios-sim/release/libmobile.a \\
         target/x86_64-apple-ios/release/libmobile.a \\
         -o target/iOS-sim/release/libmobile.a
 # Confirm the architectures.
-lipo -info target/iOS-sim/release/libmobile.a
+$ lipo -info target/iOS-sim/release/libmobile.a
 # Move it into place.
-rm ios/Shared.xcframework/ios-arm64-simulator/libmobile.a
+$ rm ios/Shared.xcframework/ios-arm64-simulator/libmobile.a
-cp target/iOS-sim/release/libmobile.a ios/Shared.xcframework/ios-arm64-simulator/libmobile.a
+$ cp target/iOS-sim/release/libmobile.a ios/Shared.xcframework/ios-arm64-simulator/libmobile.a
 ```

 Done!

-As the final step we drag-n-drop `./ios/Shared.xcframework` and `./bindings/shared.swift` into the XCode project whereever you want them.
+As the final step we *drag-n-drop* `./ios/Shared.xcframework` and `./bindings/shared.swift` into the XCode project whereever you want them.
 I personally like to create a new group (folder) called `Generated` for them (the `build-ios.sh` script assumes that's the case).